 The remaining sources of emissions represented a smaller share of 3.1% of total gross building-related emissions and 4.5% on a net basis.
 The method of calculation of all building-related emissions followed the same approach as in 2019.
-In other words, consumption data was multiplied by the appropriate emission factor to obtain the annual carbon footprint.
+That is to say, consumption data was multiplied by the appropriate emission factor to obtain the annual carbon footprint.